Islamic Studies, Arabic, and Quran

 Ustatha Fathia Shalash is an Arabic, Islamic Studies, and Quran Teacher at Lexington Universal Academy.
 She was born in Kuwait, where she received her high school degree.
 She then attended Islamic community college in Jordan, majoring in Mathematics, as well as receiving a certificate in Islamic studies and Tajweed.
 After collage, she became a kindergarten teach in Palestine for two years.
 After moving to America in 1996, she worked at a weekend Islamic school for a year.
 Ustatha Fathia has four kids, all of whom have graduated from LUA.
 In 2010 she was hired as a special needs educator with FCPS.
 After completing a year, Ustatha Fathia was hired at LUA as an assistant helping teach kindergarteners.
 This is her fifth year teaching Arabic, Quran, and Islamic Studies at LUA.
 "For me LUA is my Home.
 I love Teaching children and helping them apply Islamic values in their daily lives.
 Alhamdulillah."

-Ustatha Nowal Allouch is the kindergarten teacher here at LUA.
-She has lived in Kentucky all her life and have always wanted to become a teacher. she received her Bachelor's in Elementary Education from the University of Kentucky.
-She also also obtained her Master's in Curriculum and Instruction from the University of Kentucky.
+Ustatha Nowal Allouch is the kindergarten teacher at Lexington Universal Academy.
+She has lived in Kentucky all her life and has always wanted to become a teacher.
+She received her Bachelor's in Elementary Education from the University of Kentucky.
+She also obtained her Master's in Curriculum and Instruction from the University of Kentucky.
 During her first year, she completed the Kentucky Teacher Internship Program at Lexington Universal Academy.
 She began working at LUA in 2009, as a substitute teacher and office helper.
-She began working as a first grade teachers in 2010.
-She taught first grade for seven years and this is her second year teaching kindergarten.
+She began working as a first grade teacher in 2010.
+She taught first grade for seven years and this is her sixth year teaching kindergarten.
+She has one daughter, Selma, who attends LUA.
 She has been so blessed to be part of a wonderful school that is preparing our children to have a strong Muslim identity and become productive members of society.